kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 This mirrors Kora's broader telemetry architecture: operation-specific context around real work.

-## One Observation Context Is Better Than Three Independent Wrappers
+## One Observation Context Is Better Than Three Independent Wrappers { #one-observation-context }

 A weak implementation may manually do: